MaastrichtU-IDS/best-practices/README.md

 # Contribute

 Contributions are welcome!
-See the [guidelines to contribute](/CONTRIBUTING.md).
+See the [guidelines to contribute 👨‍💻](/CONTRIBUTING.md).

 # Acknowledgments